Ghanaian Nkatenkwan

 Packaged Goods/Staples

-• 5-6 cups chicken or vegetable broth
+• 5-6 cups broth chicken or vegetable

 • 1 cup creamy peanut butter